tpnguyen-1999/Analyze-Purchasing-Performance-of-AdventureWorks---a-bicycle-manufacturer-for-Operational-Efficiency/README.md

 ### 3.3.
 Vendor Detail
 ![Image](https://github.com/user-attachments/assets/bbc5f70c-0081-4638-a137-f26947262dfc)

+Present the vendor profiles and performance metrics, allowing the purchasing department to gain insights and conduct future analysis.

 ## 4. Recommendations
 - **Vendor selection**: Remain the current situation with purchasing focuses on preferred vendors and vendor with high credit rating.
 Try to reduce lead time in order to get purchasing on time.